MysteryVaibhav/vanGAN/README.md

 Installing Faiss (on Linux GPU):
 - Clone the Faiss repository inside vanGAN: git clone https://github.com/facebookresearch/faiss.git
 - Step-1: C++ Compilation:
-    (a) Open the MakeFile.
+    - Open the MakeFile.
 Set MAKEFILE_INC=example_makefiles/makefile.inc.Linux
-    (b) Go to example_makefiles/makefile.inc.Linux
+    - Go to example_makefiles/makefile.inc.Linux
-    (c) Make the following changes to this file:
+    - Make the following changes to this file:
-        (i) Comment the BLASLD flag for CentOS (line after #This is for Centos) (ii) Install OpenBLAS for Ubuntu 16/14 using the command given in the file.
+        - Comment the BLASLD flag for CentOS (line after #This is for Centos)
+        - Install OpenBLAS for Ubuntu 16/14 using the command given in the file.
 Once installed, comment the line.
-        (iii) Uncomment the BLASLD flag for Ubuntu 16/14 (my GPU has Ubuntu 16; verify which one is yours using "lsb_release -a" command
+        - Uncomment the BLASLD flag for Ubuntu 16/14 (my GPU has Ubuntu 16; verify which one is yours using "lsb_release -a" command
-        (iv) Now go back to faiss/ directory and run: make tests/test_blas.
+        - Now go back to faiss/ directory and run: make tests/test_blas.
 This should run without error.
-        (v) Verify everything is working fine by running ./tests/test_blas
+        - Verify everything is working fine by running ./tests/test_blas
 - Step-2: Python Interface Compilation:
-    (a) Go to example_makefiles/makefile.inc.Linux
+    - Go to example_makefiles/makefile.inc.Linux
-    (b) Modify the PYTHONCFLAGS to point to your own Python installation.
+    - Modify the PYTHONCFLAGS to point to your own Python installation.
 I used the following flag:
         PYTHONCFLAGS=-I/home/ubuntu/anaconda3/include/python3.6m/ -I/home/ubuntu/anaconda3/lib/python3.6/site-packages/numpy/core/include/
-    (c) Go back to faiss/ directory and run: make py.
+    - Go back to faiss/ directory and run: make py.
 This should run without errors.
-    (d) Test faiss installation by running python -c "import faiss".
+    - Test faiss installation by running python -c "import faiss".
 It will display an error message that GPU not enabled and using the CPU installation.
 This is fine.